 Observe the beginning of this journey and get an exclusive behind-the-scenes peek.
 Special thanks to my partner Klaus, producer at Nordic Media House, for continuously encouraging and challenging me in creating this vlog.
 As well as thanks to music producer Bráoulio Bandeira, musician Kei Weitanabe and director Sarnt Utamachote, who allowed to me to trust and follow the process, and for sharing their unique perspectives on the project, creativity, and inspiration.

-After all, maybe it’s not about finding inspiration, but… —
+After all, maybe it’s not really about finding inspiration, but… —